alwaysblank/heartlandacu/about.md

 Acupuncture is most effective cumulatively so frequency and consistency are important in achieving your health goals with acupuncture treatment.

 Side effects include: better sleep and mood, reduced pain, improved digestion and increased energy.

+## About Shiatsu

+Shiatsu is a form of Japanese Meridan massage.
+It is a gentle but highly effective bodywork technique that excels at releasing both physical and emotional blockages.
+Shiatsu is traditionally performed with the recipient fully clothed reclining on a futon rather than on a massage table.
+The practitioner uses passive stretches and gentle to firm pressure along the meridians of the body to promote the flow of Qi and blood, reduce pain and tension, and calm the spirit.